 She’s not been herself lately.
 I think she has problems at work.

 She hasn’t been herself lately.
 I think she’s got problems at work.

-In US English, the second examples are probably the most frequent form.
+In US English, the second example is probably the most frequent form.

-But the first examples are common in British English and even a little more so in Australian English.
+But the first example is common in British English and even a little more so in Australian English.

 Another note is that the second sentence in the examples can often be a little less formal when using haven’t and hasn’t.

 In the end, though, the differences are minimal.